GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: Abstract

 \section{Abstract}

-Highly accurate indoor localization systems with mm positioning accuracy are currently very expensive.
-They include range finders (such as LiDAR), tachymeters, and motion capture systems relying on multiple high-end cameras.
-In this work, we introduce a high-accuracy, planar indoor localization system named \gls{GG} for \glspl{AMR}. \gls{GG} estimates the AMR's position with mm and its heading with sub-degree accuracy.
+Highly accurate indoor localization systems with absolute mm positioning accuracy are currently expensive.
+They include laser trackers, total stations, and motion capture systems relying on multiple high-end cameras.
+In this work, we introduce a high-accuracy, planar indoor localization system named \gls{GG} for \glspl{AMR}. \gls{GG} estimates the AMR's planar position with mm and its heading with sub-degree accuracy.
 The system requires only a monocular (fisheye) camera, a chessboard floor, and an optional laser diode.
-Our system is simple and low-cost, easy to set up, portable, robust, scalable to large areas and robot swarms, and potentially extendable to 3D position and orientation estimation.
+Our system is simple and low-cost due to the chessboard floor, robust, scalable to multiple robots, and extendable to 3D position and orientation estimation.

 { \textbf{Keywords—} Indoor localization, mobile robots, computer vision }